Hello tea lovers!

 MK: In a cabin, outdoors.
 Then again, you could say cabin about almost any tea.

 Brooke: This reminds me of a classy carnival.
-Not stinky carnies but people selling fudge, apple pies, and home baking.
+People selling fudge, apple pies, and home baking.

 MK: Mm, thanksgiving tea.

 Brooke: It’s like liquid fudge, but without the chocolate.
 Or the high calories.

 Lorie: I would definitely buy this one!
 It’s relaxing, something you want to drink after a big meal to sooth your stomach.
 And I like the almond flavour, because it’s just like baked cookies.
 It is a nice holiday tea; it is getting me in the Christmas spirit!
 I’d say Forever Nuts is a very good to tea to enjoy after a long day of hustle and bustle or while curling up with a good book.
 The smell is staying with me; I really like this one.
 Now I just want to bake!
 7.5/10

 Stacey: This tea has been one of my favourites from the start.
 The combination of the ingredients definitely works.
 The almonds give you this full flavour and the apple gives you a touch of sweetness that lingers in the mouth.
 The colour of the beetroot is just the cherry on top of a great tea.
 This tea has been a staple in our tea shelf for a long time now so I recommend this tea to anyone and everyone.
 9/10 hands down.

 MK: I first thought it smelled like a pie, then when it was really hot it tasted mostly nuts.
 Now as it cools I get more of the cinnamon and apple and it reminds me of a nutty apple cider.
 The pink colour makes it very appealing.
 It’s fun.
 And soothing and happy.
 Happiness in a cup. : ) 8/10